Neuroscience

 Course Level: Undergraduate Upper-Level

 Description: We present the theoretical foundations of cellular and systems neuroscience from distinctly quantitative point of view.
 We develop the mathematical and computational tools as they are needed to model, analyze, visualize and interpret a broad range of experimental data.
-This course is independent, but complementary to NEUR 416.
-Cross-list: CAAM 415, ELEC 488.
+Cross-list: CMOR 415, ELEC 488.
 Graduate/Undergraduate Equivalency: NEUR 615.
-Recommended Prerequisite(s): CAAM 210 or MATH 211 or CAAM 335 or MATH 355.
+Recommended Prerequisite(s): CAAM 210 or CMOR 220 or MATH 211 or CAAM 335 or CAAM 302 or MATH 355.
 Mutually Exclusive: Cannot register for NEUR 415 if student has credit for NEUR 615.

 NEUR 416 - NEURAL COMPUTATION